Ian Chappell: Player critiques

-Major League Baseball

-When the Los Angeles Dodgers and Arizona Diamondbacks met in Major League Baseball's season opening series at the Sydney Cricket Ground in Sydney on 22 and 23 March 2014, Chappell, who had represented South Australia as a catcher in the Claxton Shield before embarking on his successful cricket career, was a commentator for the broadcasts, carried on Australia's Channel Nine and in the United States by MLB Network.
-He worked with Matt Vasgersian and former Cy Young Award winner John Smoltz.

 Books and writings

 Chappell's first book was an account of the 1972 Ashes tour, Tigers Among the Lions, followed by a series of books of cricketing humour and anecdotes published in the early 1980s.
 The more analytical The Cutting Edge, an appraisal of modern cricket, appeared in 1992.
 Ashley Mallett's biography, Chappelli Speaks Out (published in the UK as Hitting Out – the Ian Chappell Story) was written in collaboration with Chappell and released in 2005.
 It caused controversy due to Chappell's assessment of Steve Waugh, who he described as "selfish" and as a captain, "ran out of ideas very quickly".
-Waugh responded by writing, "to say Chappell's criticism irked me would be an understatement."
-He categorised the criticisms as "personal" and noted that Chappell, "always sweated on my blunders and reported them with an 'I told you so' mentality".
 In 2006, Chappell released an anthology of his cricket writings entitled A Golden Age.
 He is a regular contributor for ESPNcricinfo.

 Personal life

 After leaving school, Chappell spent two years as a clerk in a sharebroker's office, which he left to play league cricket in England.
 He then worked as a promotions representative for Nestlé and, later, the cigarette manufacturer WD & HO Wills.
 After eight years with Wills, Chappell capitalised on his fame as Australian captain by forming his own company specialising in advertising, promotion and journalism, which has remained his profession.
 He is twice married, and has a daughter (Amanda) with his first wife Kay.
 Chappell now lives in Sydney with his second wife Barbara-Ann.
 In recent years, Chappell has been a high-profile activist for better treatment of asylum seekers by the Australian government, in particular its policy of mandatory detention.
-He supports Australia cutting ties with the United Kingdom and becoming a republic, being a founding member of the Australian Republican Movement.
+He supports Australia cutting ties with the United Kingdom and becoming a republic, being a founding member of the Australian Republic Movement.

 In July 2019, Chappell announced that he had been undergoing radiotherapy for skin cancer.